monarch-initiative/monarch-documentation/src/docs/registry.md

 # Monarch Tool, Standard and Data Registry

-The Monarch Tool, Standard and Data Registry aims at providing a centralised view over the diverse ecosystem of tools, data and standards that Monarch supports.
+The Monarch Tool, Standard and Data Registry aims to provide a centralised view of the diverse ecosystem of tools, data and standards that Monarch supports.